coalton-lang/coalton/docs/reference.md

 #### `MONAD` <sup><sub>[CLASS]</sub></sup><a name="MONAD"></a>
 [`APPLICATIVE :A`](#APPLICATIVE) `=>` [`MONAD`](#MONAD) [`:A`](#:A)

+Types which are monads as defined in Haskell.
+See https://wiki.haskell.org/Monad for more information.

 Methods:
 - `>>= :: ∀ :B :C. ((:A :B) → (:B → (:A :C)) → (:A :C))`
 - `>> :: ∀ :B :C. ((:A :B) → (:A :C) → (:A :C))`